FAQ: Your CBRS Questions Answered with CBRS Alliance, Sequans & Telit Cinterion

 January 4, 2021

-During our webinar, “Understanding the Results of the FCC’s CBRS PAL Auction,” CBRS Alliance’s Dave Wright, Telit’s Safi Khan and Sequans’ Nick Taluja discussed the results of FCC Auction 105.
+During our webinar, “Understanding the Results of the FCC’s CBRS PAL Auction,” CBRS Alliance’s Dave Wright, Telit Cinterion’s Safi Khan and Sequans’ Nick Taluja discussed the results of FCC Auction 105.
 The auction made the highest number of spectrum licenses ever available in an individual auction and raised nearly $4.6 billion in net bids.
 Out of 22,631 70-MHz licenses, over 228 bidders won 20,625.
 The sale of these licenses will further 5G deployment and other spectrum-based services in the United States.

 The webinar elicited many questions about the impact of private LTE CBRS from the audience.
 Here are the top 12 questions with answers provided by the three members of the webinar panel.